 The Latvian Memorial Park is a Latvian Cemetery in the Catskills - a final resting place and memorial.
 It was established by the Latvian Disabled Veterans Association in the 1960os.
 The cemetery has urn spaces in niches (3 sections), in-ground urn spaces (1 section) and burial plots (limited selection of burial plots).

 Organized burial ceremonies take place twice a year: at the end of May (Memorial Day weekend) and in the fall (for years it has been Columbus Day weekend - the date for fall 2018 is tentatively September 22, 23).
-The fall ceremony took place Sunday, May 28, 2017.
-The next (fall) ceremony will take place Sunday, October 8, 2017.
-The next spring ceremony will be on Sunday, May 27, 2018.
+The fall ceremony took place Sunday, October 8, 2017.
+The next (spring) ceremony will take place Sunday, May 27, 2018.
 Ceremonies are led by Dean Olgerts Sniedze with Deacon Linda Sniedze-Taggart.
 Everyone is welcome!

 (events take place at the Latvian Memorial Park, 414 Bloomer Road, Tannersville, NY 12485)

 May 26, at dusk - candlelight service (candles available for donation or bring your own!)